Last Updated on March 23, 2021 by Gaia Zol

 Paolo e Francesca, the real Romeo and Juliet

-If you’re familiar with Dante and his Divine Comedy, you certainly know about Paolo and Francesca, tragic lovers of the fifth Canto, condemned to be eternally swept around by infernal winds, just as in life they had been by lust.
-Dante, who knew their story, was clement and allowed them, at least, to be together in death.
+If you’re familiar with Dante and his Divine Comedy, you certainly know about Paolo and Francesca, tragic lovers of the fifth Canto.
+They were condemned to be eternally swept around by infernal winds, just as in life they had been by lust.
+Dante, clement writer, allowed them to be together in death.

-The reality of their love, however, makes you wonder whether these two really deserved damnation.
 Francesca was the young daughter of Guido Minore da Polenta, Lord of Ravenna and Cervia.
-As it often happened then, we’re in 1275, her family decided to create an important political alliance by offering her hand to Giovanni Malatesta, a powerful nobleman, who had supported Guido’s recent efforts to expand his territories.
+In 1275, her family decided to create an important political alliance by offering her hand to Giovanni Malatesta.
 Malatesta wasn’t a charmer and Francesca’s father feared his daughter would refuse the union if she met him.

-Dante, who knew a thing or two about ill-starred love, had understanding words for them, in spite of giving them a place in Hell: in the end, they were victims of unfortunate circumstances more than their own lust and misbehavior.
+Dante, who knew a thing or two about ill-starred love, had understanding words for them.
+Despite giving them a place in Hell.
+In the end, they were victims of unfortunate circumstances more than of their own lust.

 Dante, Petrarca and their “Donne Angelo”

-Immense love, certainly, that of Dante for Beatrice and Petrarca for Laura, but entirely spiritual, literary, artistic.
-Hence the term “donna angelo,” the angel woman, an idealized creature, around whom the poets developed their poetry.
+Both women were real, although married to someone else.
+Immense love, certainly, that of Dante for Beatrice and Petrarca for Laura.Bbut entirely spiritual, literary, artistic.
+Hence the term “donna angelo,” the angel woman.
+She is an idealized creature, around whom the poets developed their poetry.

-Rosina accepted it all for love.
-When her Vittorio Emanuele died, she would send flowers to his grave, in the Pantheon in Rome, anonymously.
+Eventually, they married.
+But their children couldn’t inherit the Savoias’ titles or possessions.
+So, she wasn’t a queen.
+And her children weren’t rightful heirs.
+When her Vittorio Emanuele died, she sent flowers to his grave, anonymously.
 When her time came, too, she was buried in Mirafiori, where she had lived and loved her king the most.